 5. Limit sugar-sweetened foods and drinks

-When you think of excess sugar, you may think of weight gain or diabetes, not high blood pressure.
-It turns out, recent studies have shown that diets high in added sugars increase blood pressure.
-It seems that sugar-sweetened beverages such as soda are one of the main culprits.
-One study found that lowering sugary drinks by just one serving a day decreased blood pressure.
-The blood pressure raising effect seems to be specifically from sugar, not caffeine.
+Recent studies have shown that diets high in added sugars may contribute to high blood pressure, and it seems that sugar-sweetened beverages such as soda are one of the main culprits.
+One study found that lowering sugary drinks by just one serving a day helped support healthy blood pressure levels.

 Add more vegetables, fruits, whole grains, and heart-healthy fats to your diet and reduce processed foods that are high in salt and sugar.
-These dietary practices will help you lower your blood pressure and keep your kidneys healthy.
+These dietary practices will help support a healthy blood pressure and keep your kidneys in tip-top shape.
 Combine these nutrition tips with daily physical activity and stress management techniques for best results.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.